grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How it **works**:

-- The alert compares each component (currently just `ingester`) against the number of `up` instances for the component in that namespace/cluster.
+- The alert compares each component (currently just `ingester`) against the number of `up` instances for the component in that cluster.

 How to **investigate**:

 - Check the [hash ring web page]({{< relref "../reference-http-api/index.md#ingesters-ring-status" >}}) for the component for which the alert has fired, and look for unexpected instances in the list.
-- Consider manually forgetting unexpected instances in `Unhealthy` state.
+- Consider manually forgetting unexpected instances in an `Unhealthy` state.
 - Ensure all the registered instances in the ring belong to the Mimir cluster for which the alert fired.

 ### RolloutOperatorNotReconciling